bryanstearns/bryanstearns.github.io/_posts/2021-12-30-new-project.md

 The bad news is that all of Van's kits are backordered because of a lot of increased demand (thanks again, pandemic!).
-I placed my order for the first subkit in July, and it's still not here yet.
+I placed my order for the first subkit in July, and it's still not here.
 In the meantime, I've cleared out half of the garage, built a couple of workbenches, and started collecting the many special tools I'll need.

 I'll be posting my progress here, and might also post YouTube videos of my own.
+Stay tuned!